 Because security cameras have become so common, both in commercial and private settings, don't discount the possibility that one of your neighbors might have security footage that may be helpful to you in documenting construction procedures, even if you don't.
 You may also have such video recordings from your own security system.
 To prevent loss of this resource, try to find out as soon as you recognize that there may be a damage claim whether such security video is available from other people and, if so, whether you can get copies.
 Some people and businesses may be reluctant to give you such footage, so your attorney may have to subpoena it or work out an arrangement where it can be viewed and relevant sections copied.
-If you are doing your own monitoring (see CVDG PDF versions for how-to information), make sure that your tablet or cell phone monitoring device clock is set identically to that of your security system, so that you can trace individual vibration events observed on the device to construction activity seen in the security video.
+If you are doing your own vibration monitoring (see CVDG PDF versions for how-to information), make sure that your tablet or cell phone monitoring device clock is set identically to that of your security system, so that you can trace individual vibration events observed on the device to construction activity seen in the security video.

 If you have a problem with vibration damage, it is wise to document on photos or video every kind of equipment used in the work, with sufficient detail that one can read the contractor logo, equipment manufacturer and model number of the equipment used, all of which are usually readily visible on the equipment.
 The model number allows you to find online the specifications and, perhaps, the operating manual for the equipment.
 These will be helpful in understanding both vibration records (e.g. correlating the primary frequencies of compactor vibration with the vibration records) and the way the equipment was used in your area.
 They are usually available on the Internet free or for a small fee in PDF format from the manufacturer of the equipment.
 Specifications and manuals can be important resources in proving misuse of equipment.

-Make sure that you get both close-up and perspective shots as you did in recording damage.
+Make sure that you get both close-up and perspective shots of construction activities as you did in recording damage.
 Recording the people carrying out the operations is just as important as recording the operations themselves.
 In one case with which we are familiar, several construction people testified under oath that people in their company would "never" do things which they were captured repeatedly on video actually doing or watching being done.
 If you have to take a day or two of vacation from work to record critical operations (pavement removal, pavement and/or soil compaction, pile driving), it may turn out to be the most important time you will ever take off from work.

 In documenting damage, you should make every attempt to avoid direct interaction with or visibility to the construction crew.
 If you interfere with their activities or even if you simply make your videotaping or photography obvious to them, you could face a number of undesirable results.
 You are also likely to find that you will cause the crews to modify their activities for as long as they can see you.